dmidlo/histdata.com-tools/README.md

 previous flake8 plugin stack was intentionally replaced with Ruff so local installs and hook behavior do not drift independently.

+### Release Operator Path

+Tagged releases and manual release runs build a metadata-only sdist/fallback wheel plus bundled Temporal sidecar wheels for Linux x86_64, Linux arm64, macOS Intel, macOS arm64, and Windows x86_64.
+The release workflow downloads Temporal CLI `1.7.2` from the pinned upstream release, verifies SHA-256 checksums before bundling, inspects every wheel with the sidecar manifest checker, smoke-installs each platform wheel on a matching GitHub-hosted runner, and attaches artifact provenance before upload or publish.

+Use `release_target=build-only` for dry runs, `release_target=testpypi` for the first publish rehearsal, and `release_target=pypi` only after setting `testpypi_dry_run_confirmed=true`.
+The final `histdatacom-dist` artifact contains only publishable sdists and wheels; JSON build and checksum reports are uploaded separately as release reports.

+If a bundled platform wheel fails after release, prefer yanking the affected file on PyPI and cutting a replacement release.
+The sdist and universal fallback wheel intentionally remain metadata-only rollback artifacts: users can still install `histdatacom[temporal]` and start the sidecar with `histdatacom-sidecar start --executable /path/to/temporal` until a corrected platform wheel is available.

 ### Coverage Policy

 Coverage is enforced as a conservative total-project ratchet.
 The initial